BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           could be motivation.
 At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a distruction, on remote, it could be motivation.
-        question: 'Does this PowerBanks have '
+        question: Does this PowerBanks have wireless charging coil?
       - question: Is shopping safe here?
         answer: >
           Shopping is simple.
 Like any other webstore.
 You just need to choose